zama-ai/bounty-program/README.md

 Once you have completed your work, upload your completed work to the submission portal using the link provided in the confirmation email.

 >[!Note]
->The deadline for submission is xxx.
+>The deadline for submission is August, 4th 2024 (Midnight, Anywhere On Earth).
 Late submissions will not be considered.

 We wish you the best of luck with the challenge!
 <br></br>